 Air-purifying respirators remove contaminants from the air that you breathe.
 These respirators do not supply oxygen and should never be used in an environment that has limited oxygen (< 19.5%) or is immediately dangerous to life or health.
 Air-purifying respirators may be either non-powered or powered.

 Another way to classify respirators is by whether they require a seal between the respirator, face, and/or neck to provide protection.
 Respirators can be classified as tight-fitting or loose-fitting:

-Facial hair such as a beard or stubble that could interfere with the respirator seal is not permitted.
+Facial hair such as a beard or stubble that could interfere with the seal of tight-fitting respirators is not permitted.
 Piercings, stray hair, and clothing may also interfere with the seal.
 For the Worker Protection Standard, a fit test must be performed for any tight-fitting respirator at least every 12 months to make sure that the facepiece makes a tight seal.
 Situations such as weight gain, weight loss, or dental work that might affect the seal trigger the need for another fit test.

 |Three examples of air-purifying respirators are illustrated above.
-The gas mask (left) and half face mask (center) are tight-fitting respirators while the PAPR (right) is loose-fitting.
+The gas mask (left) and half face mask (center) are tight-fitting respirators while the particular PAPR illustrated on the right is loose-fitting.
 The ‘TC’ followed by numbers and letters are NIOSH designations.
 See TC Numbers and Cartridge Colors for a complete list.|